 Supervisory bodies such as the Re-Think Award nominate role models in sustainable tourism in Spain.
 For instance, in 2018, the Spanish hotel group Meliá, banned plastic and single use products in all its hotels across the world.
 They replaced plastic bottles, cups, bags, straws and saucers with biodegradable or environmentally-friendly alternatives.
 This saves more than 15 tons of CO2 emissions, which are produced annually as a result of waste disposal.
 The international chain used to throw away a staggering 22 million plastic bottles a year – but thankfully, no more!

 Besides making a valuable contribution to the environment, this also helps raise awareness among the 30 million guests of the company’s 380 hotels around the world.
 “Plastic pollution is a problem which affects all corners of the globe,” says Managing Director Gabriel Escarrer.
-By 2020 the Spaniards hope to reduce water consumption per stay by 8% and CO2 emissions by 18.4%.
+In the future, Spaniards hope to reduce water consumption per stay by 8% and CO2 emissions by 18.4%.
 The plan is that 70% of the energy consumed by all hotels will be generated by renewable sources.

 With programmes such as Green Choice, it’s up to each hotel guest to help protect the environment.
 Hanging the ‘Green Card’ on the door, for example, means that the bed linen and towels don’t need changing.
 Certainly we can all help the world to become a better place by being more environmentally conscious in our daily lives.
 While filling our water bottles and rationing our daily power consumption may once have been seen as being mean, today it’s a modern statement of social responsibility!